-1) The student will receive a warning from the teacher.

-2) A parent is notified.

-3) After a warning and parent notification, should the behavior continue, a referral is submitted to the Divisional Head of School for consequences as suggested by the Code of Conduct.
+- 1) The student will receive a warning from the teacher. - 2) A parent is notified. - 3) After a warning and parent notification, should the behavior continue, a referral is submitted to the Divisional Head of School for consequences..

 Head of Upper School Levels of Discipline